bvn-architecture/RevitBatchProcessor/docs/SampleScripts.md

 # Sample Scripts

-The RevitBatchProcessor takes three types of scripts, task, pre and post.
-They can either be pure ironPython, or can be a mix of iron python and Dynamo.
-TODO: write more here
+The RevitBatchProcessor takes three types of scripts: a task script and (optionally) a pre-processing and post-processing script.
+These scripts are written in Iron-Python (a .NET variant of Python).
+With a small amount of additional code the task script can also execute your Dynamo script!

 ## Task scripts